FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 must be of a type defined by the FIX Protocol.
 So the schema provides a set of complex types that are used to extend the Parameter element.
-These complex types directly correspond to the enumeration type description of tag 959 in the FIX 5.0 specification.
+These complex types directly correspond to the enumeration type description of StrategyParameterType(959) in the [FIX Latest specification](https://www.fixtrading.org/online-specification/).

 It is required that each Parameter element be extended by setting the attribute xsi:type equal to the name of one of the FIXatdl parameter